 What are some of the scheduled activities of PGIMF?

 Subject to change, but please refer to the following list as a starting point:

-- Communion – as appropriate in the liturgical calendar
+- Communion – six times a year as appropriate in the liturgical calendar.

-- Vancouver Area Ministers – monthly in winter (Mennonite Church BC)
+- Vancouver Area Pastors – monthly except in summer.
+We send a representative.